 My non-judgemental approach has been particularly supportive to clients struggling with self-esteem, those who have internalised critical messages from others in their lives, and also people who are battling with shame related to events from their present or past.
 Through experiencing full acceptance from a therapist, many clients start to believe that they are fundamentally "okay".

-My counselling is LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Plus) / GSRD (Gender, Sexuality, Relationship Diversity) aware and inclusive which means I fully accept your sexual, gender or relationship identity, whatever it may be (within the realms of consensual behaviour), and do not view these fundamental parts of you as things that need treating or changing.
+My counselling is LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Plus) / GSRD (Gender, Sexuality, Relationship Diversity) aware and inclusive which means I fully accept your sexual, gender or relationship identity and choices, whatever they may be (within the realms of consensual behaviour), and do not view these fundamental parts of you as things that need treating or changing.
 I am a GSRD aware counselling trainer, endorsed by Pink Therapy, and I identify as a member of this community.

 Fees and Sessions